psharp1289/psharp1289.github.io/aboutme.md

 ## Computational Cognitive Scientist

-I develop computational models, mainly from a reinforcement learning perspective, to understand how humans and machines learn and plan.
-I am particularly interested in how understanding how humans plan efficiently, and how breakdowns in these mechanisms sheds light on pathological anxiety.
+I develop computational models from a reinforcement learning perspective to understand how humans learn and plan.
+I am particularly interested in  understanding how humans plan efficiently, and how breakdowns in these mechanisms shed light on pathological anxiety.

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/headshot.JPG).